-All hearings 30 minutes or more are scheduled in-person and a party seeking to attend that hearing via ZOOM or other remote means must file a motion for leave to attend remotely stating the grounds justifying remote attendance.
+All hearings of 30 minutes or more, or for any critical stage of the case, are to occur in-person.
+Any party seeking to leave to attend such hearings via ZOOM or other remote means must file a motion for leave to attend remotely stating the grounds justifying remote attendance.
 Any party seeking to appear remotely for a hearing shall move the Court for permission at the time the hearing is requested.
-Remote appearance for non-evidentiary hearings of less than 30 minutes is presumptively permitted.
 The Court may deny remote appearances if there is a history of problems or issues that impede the Court's scheduled hearings.
 If permission to appear remotely is granted, the counsel attending remotely shall comply with Rule 2.530 of the Florida Rules of Judicial Administration and make all necessary arrangements in advance and be ready to proceed at the scheduled hearing time.
+Lastly, ZOOM appearances are still Court appearances - dress professionally, observe the same decorum as you would in-person, and ensure all audio and video is working correctly.

 The Court's hearing schedule has very little, and sometimes no time inbetween hearings.
 Please arrive early and allow plenty of time for parking.
-Further, opposing counsel having the opportunity to speak directly tends to resolve or limit issues and benefits case progress.
+Again, opposing counsel having the opportunity to speak directly tends to resolve or limit issues and benefits case progress.
 Counsel are strongly encouraged to avail themselves of that opportunity either before (preferred) or after a scheduled hearing.